 Mean amplitude 200-500 ms. In this middle time window, the penultimate syllables elicited a larger positivity when predicted to be word-initial compared to word-final as shown in Figure 2.
 When data from all electrodes were included in analysis, Prosodic Context interacted with both AP and LM electrode position, F(6, 162) = 4.15, p < .01.
-Over anterior electrodes only, there was a main effect of Prosodic Context, F(1, 27) = 9.23, p < .01, such that the amplitude was more positive for syllables predicted to be word-final.
+Over anterior electrodes only, there was a main effect of Prosodic Context, F(1, 27) = 9.23, p < .01, such that the amplitude was more positive for syllables predicted to be word-initial than for syllables predicted to be word-final.

-Mean amplitude 500-800 ms. In this late time window, there were no amplitude differences based on Prosodic Context.
-F's < 1.
+Mean amplitude 500-800 ms. In this late time window, there were no amplitude differences based on Prosodic Context, F's < 1.